A Century of Chinese Cinema runs at BFI Southbank from June-October 2014.

 The Golden Age runs at BFI Southbank in June 2014.

-Spring in a Small Town is rereleased nationwide from 20 June.
+is rereleased nationwide from 20 June.

 The 1930s in Shanghai were a golden age in many spheres of Chinese culture, cinema chief among them.
 Widely considered by the rest of the country as a den of iniquity, catering to foreign invaders walled off in concessions throughout the city, Shanghai presented an ‘anything goes’ attitude that proved enormously fruitful for the upstart new medium.

 Despite heavy censorship by the Guomindang (Nationalist) government, Shanghai filmmaking during this period – aided considerably by the Chinese Communist Party cadres who infiltrated the growing studio system – was able to shatter age-old taboos and champion utopian ideals.
 Early masterpieces such as The Highway (1934) and Street Angel (1937) not only look towards a more just and equal society, but question how the art of cinema itself might be reconceived along progressive lines by experimenting with innovative visual techniques and unusual narrative structures.

 The unquestioned symbol of 30s Shanghai filmmaking was Ruan Lingyu, the Garbo of Chinese cinema, who became the industry’s biggest star with her performances in such classics as The Goddess (1934) and New Women (1935) before tragically taking her own life at the age of 24.